autonomys/subspace-core-rust/spec/protocol.md

 * Pieces are erasure coded for redundancy under an m of n scheme
 * Each consensus node (farmer) stores a unique copy the ledger
 * Each piece is assymetrically time delay encoded using the Sloth algorithm, with the farmer_id as the key
-* For each new block, a specific piece of the archival ledger is audited
+* For each new block, all encodings from all plots are audited
+* This is made efficient by storing commitments to plots in a binary search tree
-* Every node who has an encoding of that piece then measures the quality
+* Each farmer searches for commitments that are below the quality threshold
-* The node with the highest quality may add a new block to the ledger
+* The threshold is tuned s.t. on average, there is one solution per challenge.

 ### Sync Phase (manual)